robang74/chatgpt-answered-prompts/Draghi-report-about-energy-01.md

 ### MISTRAL 2 LARGE

 > *Considering the document in -md format below this prompt, briefly summarize it and tell me: are the considerations of the human author correct?
-Or the last single word answer provided by the chatbot?* - [copy & paste the whole text from this link](https://raw.githubusercontent.com/robang74/chatgpt-answered-prompts/5194e043de622bb0462e89c210dad8943340f627/Draghi-report-about-energy-01.md)
+Or the last single word answer provided by the chatbot?* - [new line, copy & paste the whole text from this link](https://raw.githubusercontent.com/robang74/chatgpt-answered-prompts/5194e043de622bb0462e89c210dad8943340f627/Draghi-report-about-energy-01.md)

 #### Summary of the Document